Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 # Developing V2 Connectors
 ## Intro
-The Unstructured open source repo processes documents (artifacts) in a pipeline.
-The Source and Destination connectors sit at the front and back of the pipeline.
-For a visual example see the flow diagram at the bottom (link to bottom).
+The Unstructured open source library processes documents (artifacts) in a pipeline.
+The source and destination connectors sit at the front and back of the pipeline.
+For a visual example see the [sequence diagram](#sequence-diagram).

-## Simplest Example of a Pipeline
+## Basic Example of a Pipeline
-The simplest example of a pipeline starts with a local source connector, followed by a partioner, and then ends with a local destination connector.
+The most basic example of a pipeline starts with a local source connector, followed by a partitioner, and then ends with a local destination connector.
 Here is what the code to run this looks like:

 >*** This is the type of Python file you'll want to run during development so that you can iterate on your connector.